-The Le Crin label has inherited a patent registered in 1787 that creates incomparably elegant fabrics made from the horse hair (the tail and mane of the horse).
+The Le Crin label has inherited a patent registered in 1787 that creates incomparably elegant fabrics created from the horsehair (i.e. the tail and mane of the horse).
 Soft as silk, solid and hard-wearing, this outstanding material is the inspiration behind collections of high-end soft furnishings.
 From the Louvre to the White House, from Buckingham Palace to the Elysée Palace, Le Crin decorates the world’s most beautiful dwellings.

-The prestigious Le Crin brand name is heir to outstanding traditional savoir-faire: horse hair weaving.
-The workshop in the small village of Challes, in the county of Sarthe, is today the only one in the world to do this highly intricate and painstaking work by hand and has done for two centuries.
+The prestigious Le Crin brand name is heir to the outstanding traditional savoir-faire in horsehair weaving.
+The workshop in the small village of Challes, in the county of Sarthe, is today the only one in the world to do this highly intricate and painstaking work by hand and has done so for two centuries.

 Horsehair is a living, shimmering fibre that gives fabrics incomparable sensuality, nuance and solidity.
 Le Crin plays on this alliance of strength and lightness that creates classic and contemporary collections which are anchored in modern times.
 These fabrics become sheer curtains, seats, wall coverings or refined lighting, depending on the inspiration of the user.
 This well-bred material stem from the mane and ponytail of horses that hail from the great plains of Mongolia.
 The precious plumes of horse hair are sorted and combed, before being put, hair by hair, on a 19th-century Jacquard loom: authentic, delicate actions, which produce fabrics of outstanding quality at a speed of three metres of fabric per loom per day.